ayush-verma07/ElectionModel-AP_Research/README.md

 **Overview**

 This repository contains the AI election model developed for my AP Research paper.
-The model is designed to analyze the impact of AI on voter perception and trust in Texas elections.
-It examines AI-generated political content, election predictions, and targeted campaign strategies to assess their influence on voter behavior.
+The model is designed to analyze the accuracy of an AI model in predicting Texas elections.
+It examines AI-generated political content, election predictions, and targeted campaign strategies to assess their impact on outcomes and how easily one would be able to utilize a similar model for the purposes of predicting elections.

 **Purpose**